 At the Center for Coronary Disease, patients with chest pain (unstable angina) and heart attacks (myocardial infarction) are cared for in the Coronary Care Unit (CCU) during the acute (critical) stages of their illness.

 Patients may be admitted from Northwestern Memorial’s emergency department or from another Northwestern Memorial hospital bed.
 We also accept transfers of patients from outside hospitals.
 Our team of heart specialists works with referring medical providers to ensure the best patient outcomes.
 In fact, Northwestern Memorial consistently matches or beats national averages for positive patient outcomes.

 In the CCU, patients receive aggressive medical treatment from a team of cardiologists and affiliated medical specialists, medical residents, specially trained nurses, dietitians and social workers.

 medical director of the CCU, oversees our team and guides patient care.
 Dr. Flaherty and the acute coronary care team collaborate with interventional cardiologists that offer cardiac catheterization

 , along with our expert team of cardiothoracic surgeons, to ensure that all CCU patients receive the best care possible.

 Focus on early intervention

-Because the first hours after a heart attack are critical, Northwestern Memorial Hospital's Emergency Department and CCU focus on early intervention for patients experiencing a possible heart attack.
-The primary goal of treatment is to evaluate the severity of the heart problem and institute measures to improve blood flow to the heart muscle.
-Early treatments include:
+The first hours after a heart attack are critical.
+To minimize damage and improve a patient’s chance for recovery, the staff of Northwestern Memorial’s emergency department and CCU focus on early intervention for patients experiencing a possible heart attack.
+Our primary treatment is to evaluate the severity of the heart problem and institute measures to improve blood flow to the heart muscle.